Momo Watanabe: Oedo Tai (2021–2024)

-At Stardom Nagoya Supreme Fight on January 29, 2022, Watanabe teamed up with Starlight Kid and defeated Utami Hayashishita and AZM in a grudge match.
-At Stardom Cinderella Journey on February 23, 2022, she teamed up with Ruaka to defeat Hayashishita and Lady C. On the first night of the Stardom World Climax 2022 from March 26, Watanabe teamed up with Kid as "Black Desire" to defeat FWC (Hazuki and Koguma) for the Goddess of Stardom Championship.
-On the second night from March 27, she defeated Hazuki in a singles match.
+At Stardom Nagoya Supreme Fight on January 29, 2022, Watanabe and Starlight Kid battled Queens Quest's Utami Hayashishita and AZM in a winning effort as a result of a grudge tag team match.
+On the first night of the Stardom World Climax 2022 from March 26, Watanabe teamed up with Kid as "Black Desire" to defeat FWC (Hazuki and Koguma) for the Goddesses of Stardom Championship.
 At the Stardom Cinderella Tournament 2022, Watanabe fell short to AZM in the first rounds from April 3.
-At Stardom Golden Week Fight Tour on May 5, 2022, she alongside Starlight Kid dropped back the Goddess of Stardom Championship to Hazuki and Koguma.
+At Stardom Golden Week Fight Tour on May 5, 2022, she alongside Starlight Kid dropped back the Goddesses of Stardom Championship to Hazuki and Koguma.
 At Stardom Flashing Champions on May 28, 2022, she teamed up with Saki Kashima and Starlight Kid to defeat MaiHimePoi (Maika, Himeka and Natsupoi) for the Artist of Stardom Championship.
-At Stardom Fight in the Top on June 26, 2022, she alongside Kashima and Kid successfilly defended the artist titles against God's Eye (Syuri, Ami Sourei and Mirai) and Donna Del Mondo (Giulia, Maika and Mai Sakurai).
+At Stardom Fight in the Top on June 26, 2022, she alongside Kashima and Kid successfully defended the artist titles against God's Eye (Syuri, Ami Sourei and Mirai) and Donna Del Mondo (Giulia, Maika and Mai Sakurai).
 At Mid Summer Champions in Tokyo, the first event of the Stardom Mid Summer Champions which took place on July 9, 2022, Watanabe unsuccessfully challenged Syuri for the World of Stardom Championship.
 At Mid Summer Champions in Osaka on July 24, she alongside Kid and Kashima defended the artist titles again against Giulia, Maika and Himeka.
-At Stardom in Showcase vol.1 on July 23, 2022, Watanabe participated in a Four-way falls count anywhere match won by AZM and also involving Tan Nakano and Koguma.
-At the Stardom 5 Star Grand Prix 2022, Watanabe fought in the "Blue Stars" block, scoring a total of 12 points after competing against Giulia, Mirai, Mayu Iwatani, Suzu Suzuki, Hazuki, Saya Kamitani, Starlight Kid, Natsupoi, Ami Sourei, Mina Shirakawa, Saya Iida and Hanan.
+At the Stardom 5 Star Grand Prix 2022, Watanabe fought in the "Blue Stars" block, scoring a total of 12 points.
 At Stardom x Stardom: Nagoya Midsummer Encounter on August 21, 2022, Watanabe, Kid and Kashima successfully defended the artist titles against Cosmic Angels (Mina Shirakawa, Unagi Sayaka and Saki).

-At Stardom in Showcase vol.2 on September 25, 2022, Watanabe teamed up with Ruaka in a losing effort against Giulia and Rina Yamashita as a result of a Hardcore Rules Tag Team Match.
+H.A.T.E.
+(2024–present)

+On the second night of the Stardom Sapporo World Rendezvous on July 28, 2024, Tora announced the dissolution of Oedo Tai and the birth of the newly created unit of H.A.T.E. (which represented a spinoff of the latter unit) featuring herself, Saya Kamitani, Momo Watanabe, Thekla, Konami, Rina and Ruaka.